Audi Q3 Sportback SUV review

 Up front, the Sportback is nearly all borrowed from the Q3; Audi was unlikely to mess around with a well-designed layout for the new car.
 In the centre of the dashboard is a large touchscreen display that can mirror Apple and Android phones and, if you download an app, you can preset the sat nav directions and unlock the car from your phone.
 The Q3 Sportback is the first Audi to offer the ability to show you where free parking spaces are and whether traffic lights are about to change, thanks to data shared by other users.

 The engines are familiar from the Q3 and other VW Group cars, and there are currently three to choose from.
-Two diesels, badged 35 TDI and 40 TDI, produce either 148 or 187bhp from the same 2.0-litre engine, while the petrol choices offer 148 or 227bhp and carry a 35 TFSI or 45 TFSI badge.
+Two diesels, badged 35 TDI and 40 TDI, produce 148 and 197bhp respectively from the same 2.0-litre engine, while the petrol choices offer 148, 187, or 242bhp and are known as the 35 TFSI , 40 TFSI or 45 TFSI respectively.
 The entry-level petrol comes with a manual gearbox and front-wheel drive as standard, while the other choices are fitted with Audi's quattro four-wheel drive and/or an automatic gearbox as standard.

 The cheapest petrol joined the range in late 2019, and it’s a 1.5-litre with mild-hybrid technology (on the automatic version) to allow the engine to cut off when coasting to save fuel.
 The system has been borrowed from more expensive Audis but it works just as well in the Q3 Sportback and it could end up as the best-selling model.